Gravitational Wave Signals in a Promising Realization of SO(10) Unification: SO(10) Model

 \subsubsection{Mass Spectrum}

 Calculating the mass spectrum arising from the GUT-scale symmetry breaking step, one encounters particles with negative mass-squared, i.e., tachyons.
-However, taking into account loop corrections to the masses, it turns out that this problem can be avoided if the quartic couplings of the scalar \rep{45} are restricted to \cite{Jarkovska:2021jvw}
+However, it is necessary to take into account loop corrections to the masses.
+At the one-loop level, this entails adding all terms involving the \rep{126} scalar to the potential in \eq{eq:V0tree45}, determining the effective potential by extending the sums in Eqs.~(\ref{eq:1loopgauge},\ref{eq:1loopscalar}) to the full particle content, and calculating the eigenvalues of the scalar mass matrix, which is only possible numerically.
+This was done in \cite{Jarkovska:2021jvw}, where it was shown that the tachyon problem can be avoided if the quartic couplings of the scalar \rep{45} are restricted to (see Figs.~4 and 6, Section~IV.C.1 point (iii), and Appendix~A of \cite{Jarkovska:2021jvw})

 Hence, we will only consider parameter values within these ranges in our analysis.
+This also ensures that the vev of the \rep{45} is located at the global minimum of the 1-loop effective potential.